 Measurably Influencing Member Satisfaction

-CAHPS and HOS scores make up fully 25-26% of your plan’s Star Rating.
+In 2023, member experience measures will account for 60% of the Star Ratings.
 Yet, influencing these scores—and consumer satisfaction in general—in defined, measurable ways can be a challenge.
 One thing we do know is that, as a whole, health plans have one of the lowest Net Promoter Scores or NPS (a measure of consumer satisfaction based on how likely people are to recommend a company to others) across industries.

 So how can health plans build trusting, positive relationships with members and, at the same time, boost CAHPS and HOS scores?
 Read on.